In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 Online PhD in Behavioral Health Management

-Arizona State University’s PhD in healthcare administration online is designed for current or future healthcare managers to manage healthcare organizations and departments effectively within the context of a primary care environment.
-The program requires 84 credits and also requires a 240-hour internship.
-The curriculum focuses on three overarching areas: integrated behavioral health programs, quality and performance measurement, and business entrepreneurship.
-A master’s degree is not required to apply, but applicants with master’s degrees in business, public health, counseling, health care administration, and social work are encouraged to apply.
-Arizona State ranks #1 in most innovative university or college by U.S. News and World Report.
+Arizona State University’s PhD in healthcare administration online is designed for current or future healthcare managers and other healthcare administration professionals.
+The program helps graduates manage healthcare organizations and departments effectively within the context of a primary care environment.
+The program requires 84 credits and a 240-hour internship.
+Enrolled students examine three overarching areas:

 Chapel Hill, North Carolina

-The University of North Carolina at Chapel Hill offers a PhD in healthcare administration online that prepares graduates for leadership positions in the healthcare space.
+The University of North Carolina at Chapel Hill offers a PhD in healthcare administration online.
+This program prepares graduates for leadership positions in the healthcare space.
 The 45-credit program takes just three years to complete and welcomes healthcare workers from a variety of positions and stages in their careers.
-The hybrid delivery is a mixture of online courses and conveniently scheduled campus visits, which means professionals are able to pursue a PhD from UNC while continuing in their current careers.
+The hybrid delivery is a mixture of online courses and conveniently scheduled campus visits.
+This means professionals are able to pursue a PhD from UNC while continuing in their current careers.
 Application materials include transcripts, GRE scores, and three professional letters of recommendation.
-UNC is regarded as one of the top learning institutions in the world and ranks in several U.S. News and World Report categories, including #29 in national universities and #5 in top public schools.
+UNC is regarded as one of the top learning institutions in the world.
+It ranks in several U.S. News categories.
+Examples include #29 in national universities and #5 in top public schools.
+The school is also institutionally accredited by the Southern Association of Colleges and Schools Commission on Colleges to offer these health administration programs.

 #10 – University of Wisconsin